Dynamic MDETR: A Dynamic Multimodal Transformer Decoder for Visual Grounding: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We propose an efficient multimodal transformer framework for visual grounding, termed as Dynamic MDETR, with a relatively shallow encoder for cross-modal feature fusion and alignment, and a dynamic decoder for efficient text-guided visual localization. \item With 2D adaptive sampling, our proposed dynamic decoder samples a small number of visual features in the 2D space, and reduce the cost to be of constant complexity independent on the image input size. \item The experiments demonstrate that Dynamic MDETR achieves competitive trade-offs between computation and accuracy.
-With only 9\% feature points as input, we can reduce ~44\% GLOPs of the multimodal transformer encoder but achieve higher accuracy on almost all datasets, such as the rise of 1.54 points on the validation set of RefCOCOg-umd. \item We further investigate CLIP backbone and present the first CLIP empowered visual grounding pipeline.
+Our contributions are summarized as follows: \begin{itemize} \item We propose an efficient multimodal transformer framework for visual grounding, termed as Dynamic MDETR, with a relatively shallow encoder for cross-modal feature fusion and alignment, and a dynamic decoder for efficient text-guided visual localization. \item With 2D adaptive sampling, our proposed dynamic decoder samples a small number of visual features in the 2D space, and reduces the cost to be of constant complexity independent of the image input size. \item We conduct exhaustive ablation studies on the encoder-decoder design for in-depth analysis of the encoding-decoding framework in visual grounding task. \item The experiments demonstrate that Dynamic MDETR achieves competitive trade-offs between computation and accuracy.
+With only 9\% feature points as input, we can reduce ~44\% GLOPs of the multimodal transformer encoder but achieve higher accuracy on almost all datasets. \item We further investigate CLIP backbone and present the first CLIP empowered visual grounding pipeline.
 The significant performance improvement shows the generalization ability and scalability of our Dynamic MDETR framework. \end{itemize}